sopra-fs22-group-19/Debatable_Server/README.md

 ### Live video mode of debating
 In the current implementation, users type their arguments in the debate room.
 It would be nicer to have debates with people on live video mode.

+### Backend Specific
+Separate/break the DebateService into different services associated to other entities like [DebateSpeaker.java](./src/main/java/ch/uzh/ifi/hase/soprafs22/entity/DebateSpeaker.java) and [DebateTopic.java](./src/main/java/ch/uzh/ifi/hase/soprafs22/entity/DebateTopic.java).
+This will help encapsulate better the actions of the different entities in the app (DebateRoom, DebateTopic, and DebateSpeaker).
+In its current state, our code more or less has one master class in [DebateService.java](./src/main/java/ch/uzh/ifi/hase/soprafs22/service/DebateService.java)

 ## Authors
 * [Pablo Bolaños](https://github.com/pabsbo)